Don Rogers (safety)

-Donald Lavert Rogers (September 17, 1962 – June 27, 1986) was an American professional football player who was a safety in the National Football League (NFL) for two seasons during the mid-1980s.
-His career was cut short when he died of a heart attack caused by cocaine use.
+Donald Lavert Rogers (September 17, 1962 – June 27, 1986) was an American professional football player and safety in the National Football League (NFL) for two seasons during the mid-1980s.
+He died of a heart attack caused by cocaine use after his second season in the NFL.

 Early life

 Rogers was born in Texarkana, Arkansas, and graduated from Norte Del Rio High School in Sacramento, California in 1980.
 He excelled in football, basketball and baseball, garnering All-City honors in all three sports.
 His brother Reggie Rogers also played in the NFL.

 College career

 Rogers played college football for the UCLA Bruins, and, as a senior, was recognized as a consensus All-American.

 Two of Rogers's most notable performances came in the Rose Bowl.
 In the 1983 game, as a junior, he was co-Player of the Game for UCLA, along with quarterback Tom Ramsey.
 The next year, he tied a Rose Bowl record when he intercepted two passes off of Illinois's quarterback, Jack Trudeau.